project telehealth understanding the impact of virtual health care

 How did the rapid transition to telehealth during COVID-19 impact vulnerable populations?

 Out of the COVID-19 pandemic grew a natural experiment in the effects of telehealth on the outcomes of disease control and health care use.
-We will examine and quantify these effects for individuals with chronic conditions and different and intersecting social vulnerabilities.
-Our ultimate goal: to help patients, families, policymakers, clinicians and payers make decisions to better address patients’ unique needs.
+We examine and quantify these effects for individuals with chronic conditions and different and intersecting social vulnerabilities.
+Our ultimate goal is to help patients, families, policymakers, clinicians and payers make decisions to better address patients’ unique needs.

 Doctor on computer